Saul Holden: Season 2

+Season 3

 Season 4

 Despite previously having been linked romantically with a man named Henry, Saul identifies as single through the season.

 During the season finale, Saul becomes irate at the fact Kevin and Scotty take HIV testing so lightly, and his annoyance is concern to the young couple.
 Having never been tested and nervous after discovering a former lover is positive, Saul secretly goes to a local hospital alone to learn that people can live with HIV/AIDS asymptomatically.
 He is tested and, after Nora pushes him the next morning, calls for his results.
 He assures her "I'm fine."
 During the final scene, the Walkers are involved in an enormous car accident in which almost every member of the family is injured.
 When Kevin, bleeding from an open wound on his hand, runs to Saul, bleeding from an open wound on his head and covered with blood, Saul exclaims, "Don't touch me!
 You can't," indicating that Saul, most likely, is HIV-positive.